gpass0s/isales/README.md

 ==================================

 > This project aims to create an automated and near real time service that predicts Hubspot contact's probability to buy exchange programs.
-In its main core, this project uses a XGboost model which was trained with more than 10 thousands Hubspot records of leads buying pattern.
+In its main core, this project uses a XGboost model which was trained with Hubspot records of leads buying pattern.

 > In order to receive data from Hubspot, this project relies on a Google Cloud Function which works as a producer sending events to a redis queue.
 The GCP function is subscribed to HubSpot through a